nitinmotgi/cdap-plugins/hydrator-transforms-lib/README.md

 ### Hasher
 The Hasher uses hashing algorithms to encode values of a field.
 Currently hasher supports MD2, MD5, SHA1, SHA256, SHA384, SHA512 algorithms for hashing a field.
 It's mainly used for encoding sensitive data like credit card numbers, social security numbers, and PII fields.

+### Clone Row
+The Clone Row transform creates copies or clones of a every row passed through and outputs them directly after the original row to the next stages of the pipeline.